False network catfish

-The false network catfish (Brochis sodalis) is a tropical freshwater fish belonging to the subfamily Corydoradinae of the family Callichthyidae.
-It originates in inland waters in South America, and is found in the Amazon River in Loreto, Peru, and Amazonas, Brazil.
+The false network catfish (Brochis sodalis) is a species of freshwater ray-finned fish belonging the family Callichthyidae, the armored catfishes, and the subfamily Corydoradinae, the corys.
+This catfish is found in the Amazon River in Loreto, Peru, and Amazonas, Brazil.

 The fish will grow up to 1.9 in long.
 It lives in a tropical climate in water with a 6.0–8.0 pH, a water hardness of 2 – 25 dGH, and a temperature range of 72–79 F. It feeds on worms, benthic crustaceans, insects, and plant matter.
 It lays eggs in dense vegetation and adults do not guard the eggs.